 What type of products does Qcommerce sell?

-At the beginning of the article, we mentioned that one of the first modalities of quick commerce were businesses such as delivery pizzerias, and it is in the food sector or the markets where the incredible popularity of this model originated when the pandemic began.
-Even so, with the long years of the pandemic and businesses needing to find a way to sell, these products spread to other items such as gifts, cosmetics, beauty supplies and other things that we used to buy daily.
+At the beginning of the article, we mentioned that one of the first modalities of quick commerce was businesses such as delivery pizzerias, and it is in the food sector or the markets where the incredible popularity of this model originated when the pandemic began.
+Even so, with the long years of the pandemic and businesses needing to find a way to sell, these products spread to other items such as gifts, cosmetics, beauty supplies and other things we used to buy daily.

 The pandemic also augmented remote work, and as a result, the demand for office and technological products raised.
 For this reason, companies like Glovo or Amazon Prime Now have become more popular.